Jump to Recipe Print Recipe

 Tis the season for all things gingerbread and these bite-sized (okay, maybe two or three bite) gluten free gingerbread donuts.
 They are a delicious snack that everyone will enjoy.

 Drizzle a little icing to make them even better.
 These donuts are also dairy-free, so dig in!
-If you love gingerbread as much as we do, check out these gluten free gingerbread biscotti recipes.
+If you love gingerbread as much as we do, check out this gluten free gingerbread biscotti.
+I have lots of great gluten free gingerbread recipes!

 While I am doing that, I hope you can enjoy these delicious gingerbread donuts.
 This donut recipe is easy to make, so you can have donuts all the time.
 I have lots of great gluten free donut recipes to try!